rish987/trackswitch-manuform/README.md

 more pieces/material than needed (and you may already have some of these things lying around).
-Personally, I like to have two keyboards (one for at home and another for on-the-go/redundancy in case one breaks), and if you want to build a second keyboard, the items you will need to re-purchase are the keycaps, trackball, Arduino micro, Pro Micro (possibly), PMW3360, and silicone wrist wrests for an additonal $111.28.
+Personally, I like to have two keyboards (one for at home and another for on-the-go/redundancy in case one breaks), and if you want to build a second keyboard, the items you will need to re-purchase are the keycaps, trackball, Arduino Micro, Pro Micro (possibly), PMW3360, and silicone wrist wrests for an additional $111.28.
 Two of these keyboards for less than $231.83 each sounds like a pretty good deal to me!

 ## Preliminary Measurements